zer0reaction/util/examples/002_strings/README.md

 String string_create(Arena *a, size_t capacity);
 ```

-Allocates an UTF-8 encoded string of the specified capacity on the arena (or on the heap if `NULL` is passed) and fills it with zeros.
+Allocates an UTF-8 encoded string of the specified capacity on the arena (or on the heap if `NULL` is passed; not recommended to do this) and fills it with zeros.
 The string is automatically null-terminated.
 Note, that capacity does not include the null-termination byte, so creating a string of size `0` you allocate one byte of memory.

 ### `string_from_literal`